-Factors suggesting charged person may need to be detained for his/her public protection: Factors include statements that indicate charged person's willingness incriminate other to individuals; fear, expressed by charged person or another institution, about charged person's safety; threats of revenge made by victims' families; guarding of charged person's house; or evidence of trauma or psychological impact on affected populations due to trial.
+Factors suggesting charged person may detained for be his/her to Factors include public protection: statements that indicate charged person's willingness to incriminate other individuals; fear, expressed by charged person or another institution. charged person's safety; threats of revenge made by victims' families; guarding of charged person's house; or evidence of trauma or psychological impact on affected populations due to trial.